temersonzetina/bikesharing/README.md

 #### Rentals by starting point

 Bike rentals were clustered in certain areas of the city.
-The founders will want to carefully select similar areas on Des Moines.
+The founders will want to carefully select similar areas in Des Moines.
 ![Rentals by starting point](https://github.com/temersonzetina/bikesharing/blob/main/nychotspots.png)

 #### Checkout times for users